allegheny-computer-science-201-f2020/project/README.md

 ### Running

-Now, run the docker container and mount your "lab05" directory as a volume by replacing `your-path/local/working/directory` in the following command with the path to your "lab05" directory:
+Now, run the docker container and mount your "project" directory as a volume by replacing `your-path/local/working/directory` in the following command with the path to your "project" directory:

 _Mac OS_: